-This year six pups born in the final week of October sadly failed to survive, but on the afternoon of 2nd November a seal warden spotted the pup in the picture below, alive and tended by its mother.
-More births followed in quick succession.
-On 23rd November the number of new pups recorded was 665.
-One week later the total had risen to 962 – and counting!
+This year six pups born in the final week of October failed to survive, but on the afternoon of 2nd November a seal warden spotted the pup in the picture below, alive and tended by its mother, and the count on 2nd November recorded 34 pups all doing well.

 Horsey’s first surviving seal pup of 2017-18 season.
 Photo by kind permission of Hilda Stephenson.